Election-Tech-Initiative/electionguard/docs/index.md

 ![Microsoft Defending Democracy Program: ElectionGuard][election-guard-banner]

 !!! warning "Idaho Pilot Information"
-    If you are looking for information on the Idaho General Election, please visit the [ElectionGuard Pilot Site](www.egvote.us)
+    If you are looking for information on the Idaho General Election, please visit the [ElectionGuard Pilot Site][PilotSite]

 ## What is ElectionGuard?